About the teachers

 'S mise Caroline.

-I am the founder of Daily Gaelic and my goal for students is that they enjoy learning Gaelic and develop confidence in communicating in Gaelic and be able to use it in their daily lives.
+I am the founder, curriculum developer and a teacher at Daily Gaelic.
+My goal for students is that they enjoy learning Gaelic and develop confidence in communicating in Gaelic and be able to use it in their daily lives.

 Please have a look around the site and let me know how we can help you connect to Scottish Gaelic.